-All drives include 8 digital inputs and 1 analog input:
+All drives include 5 digital inputs and 1 analog input:

 - X1/STEP & X2/DIR are high-speed digital inputs for commanding position.
 Quadrature signals from encoders can also be used.
-When not being used for the Step & Direction function these inputs can be used for CW & CCW step, (start/stop)/ direction (oscillator mode), or general purpose input. - X3 & X4 are low speed software programmable input and can be used for Motor Enable/ Disable and Alarm/Fault Reset function, or general purpose input - X5/X6/X7/X8 are low speed software programmable input and can be used for CW/CCW Jog, CW/CCW Limit, Speed 1/ Speed 2 (oscillator mode), or general purpose input - AIN is an analog input for a velocity or position command signal.
+When not being used for the Step & Direction function these inputs can be used for CW & CCW step, (start/stop)/ direction (oscillator mode), or general purpose input. - X3, X4 and X5 are low speed software programmable inputs and can be used for Motor Enable/ Disable and Alarm/Fault Reset function, CW/CCW Limit, or general purpose input. - AIN is an analog input for a velocity or position command signal.
 It can accept 0-5 volts and has gain, filtering, offset and dead-band settings.